 - Using Drupal 7 and 8 may be flagged as insecure in 3rd party scans and security tools since it will no longer be getting support

 Drupal 7 and 8 websites will no longer be able to utilize the community support system to build, maintain, enhance, and provide security to the software’s core or to any modules.
 Using unsupported software is risky and never recommended.

 Drupal 7 to Drupal 8/9 Upgrade

 When Drupal went from version 7 to Drupal 8, it was a major overhaul.
 The Drupal Community built a radically different version of Drupal in a separate codebase.
-Unfortunately this meant that many modules and functionality that existed in 7, were different or did not exist at all in Drupal 8.
-Because of this, Drupal 7 websites should look at the update from Drupal 7 to Drupal 8 as more of a rebuild or re-platform, rather than an update or simple migration.
+Unfortunately, this meant that many modules and functionality that existed in 7, were different or did not exist at all in Drupal 8.

 The good news is that the Drupal Community has learned their lesson and are taking a much different approach from Drupal 8 to Drupal 9.
-Instead of working on Drupal 9 in a separate codebase, they are building Drupal 9 in Drupal 8.
-This means that they are adding new functionality as backwards-compatible code instead of rethinking the entire codebase.
-Ultimately, once sites are on Drupal 8, the upgrade to Drupal 9 will be straightforward and relatively easy (were talking hours of time vs rebuild projects) as long as you are keeping your version of Drupal 8 and any modules as up to date as possible along the way.
+Instead of working on Drupal 9 in a separate codebase, they built Drupal 9 in Drupal 8.
+This means that they added new functionality as backward-compatible code instead of rethinking the entire codebase.
+Ultimately, once sites are on Drupal 8, the upgrade to Drupal 9 is straightforward and relatively easy (we’re talking hours vs rebuild projects) as long as you are keeping your version of Drupal 8 and any modules as up to date as possible along the way.

 Ready to get started with your Drupal update?
 Let’s talk.
-Our website development team is actively preparing for Drupal 9, and would be happy to go over any questions you may have about the process.
+Our website development team knows Drupal 9 well and would be happy to go over any questions you may have about the process.